xerocross/RandomWords/README.md

 Minimizing the code footprint is not a priority here.
 I'm practicing the Spring framework and certain related programming techniques and good practices.
 These are the requirements.

 * It works as expected, in an unsurprising way, transparently to the user.
-* It handles errors gracefully.
+* It handles errors gracefully and robustly.
 * The code, while not small in footprint, still makes sense and is transparent and readable.

 ## As a Spring Project